SV

 Correct Answer: C. Oxygen

 The passage indicates that oxygen is released as a byproduct of photosynthesis, which is essential for aerobic respiration in most organisms.
 This oxygen is produced when water is split during the light reactions.
-Mastering this concept helps in solving grammar-based questions in competitive examinations like SSC and banking exams.
+Mastering this concept helps in solving grammar-based questions in competitive.

 6